sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-calling.md

 A call object is returned, containing details about the participants in the call, call details such as start time, call state, possible errors, and so on.

-Assuming the callee’s device is available, the [CallListener.onCallProgressing()](reference/com/sinch/android/rtc/calling/CallListener.html#onCallProgressing-com.sinch.android.rtc.calling.Call-) is called.
+Assuming the callee’s device is available, the [CallListener.onCallProgressing()](reference/com/sinch/android/rtc/calling/CallListener.html) is called.
 It notifies the application that the outgoing call is progressing.
 If a progress tone should be played, this is where it should be started.

-When the other party answers, the [CallListener.onCallEstablished()](reference/com/sinch/android/rtc/calling/CallListener.html#onCallEstablished-com.sinch.android.rtc.calling.Call-) is called.
+When the other party answers, the [CallListener.onCallEstablished()](reference/com/sinch/android/rtc/calling/CallListener.html) is called.
 Now, the users can start talking.
 If a progress tone was previously played, it should be stopped now.

 ## Set Up an _App-to-Phone_ Call

 An _app-to-phone_ call is a call that is made to a phone on the regular telephone network.
 Setting up an _app-to-phone_ call is not much different than setting up an _app-to-app_ call.
-Instead of invoking the `callUser` method, invoke the [CallClient.callPhoneNumber()](reference/com/sinch/android/rtc/calling/CallClient.html#callPhoneNumber-java.lang.String-).
-Sufficient funds must be available on the Sinch account and a valid phone number specified for the call to connect successfully.
-The phone number should be specified according to the E.164 number formatting (<http://en.wikipedia.org/wiki/E.164> ) recommendation and should be prefixed with a ‘+’.
+Instead of invoking the `callUser` method, invoke the [CallClient.callPhoneNumber()](reference/com/sinch/android/rtc/calling/CallClient.html) recommendation and should be prefixed with a ‘+’.
 E.g. to call the US phone number 415 555 0101, the phone number should be specified as “+14155550101”.
 The ‘+’ is the required prefix and the US country code ‘1’ prepended to the local subscriber number.

 Placing an _app-to-phone_ call requires a developer account with credits.
 Topping up credits can be done on the Account page.
 Credits are used each time an _app-to-phone_ call is placed and the balance history is updated after each call.